 For this year’s edition, Isabella says the focus was placed on techno and house in an effort to attract an “audience into underground culture.”
 The organizers also funneled significant resources into the stage design, lining the performance area with 50 Terracotta Warrior replicas custom-made by elder craftsmen in Xi’an, an ancient Chinese capital 1,000 kilometers southwest of Beijing where the actual Warriors reside.

 Two of these grim-faced statues — weighing in at 200 kilograms apiece — were lugged on top of the watchtower for the sunrise set, along with a sound system and generator.

 We invited Nina especially because we knew when she stands on the Great Wall, she can represent female power on such a masculine location.

 Bringing all these elements together was complicated, according to Isabella.

 “The authorities gave us a go after they knew that we really wanted to promote traditional Chinese culture and Great Wall spirit to the world," she says.
-"Especially to the young people who might ignore the ancient beauty and wonder, but probably want to know more and would appreciate it if we can be more innovative in introducing it to them."
+"Especially to the young people who would appreciate it if we can be more innovative in introducing it to them."

 At the same time as it nodded to the past, Nina’s performance was also an indicator of the future of electronic music in China.
 Both her evening and sunrise sets opened with a zither-laced techno track by Shanghai/Taipei-based producer Tzusing, who has built a strong international following on the strength of a series of releases on Brooklyn label L.I.E.S. that have put the Chinese scene on the global map in a way it hasn’t been before.